ecoz2/ecoz2/README.md

 adjustments and modernization (in particular, better alignment with C99), the implementation of the various algorithms is essentially as originally written.
-A significant improvement in this revision is the use of scaling factors[^shen] [^stamp] in HMM operations such that the system can deal with larger models, longer observation sequences, and larger vocabulary sizes.
+A significant improvement in this revision, however, is the use of scaling factors[^shen] [^stamp] in HMM operations such that the system can deal with larger models, longer observation sequences, and larger vocabulary sizes.